Community Partners

 County of Santa Clara Behavioral Health Services - Harm ReduQion Project

 This Santa Clara County public health program provides harm reduction services for people experiencing substance use disorder, including free narcan, naloxone, training on how to use it, and more.
-Our program's connection to these resources has saved lives on multiple occasions.
+Our program's connection to these resources has many saved lives.

 Unhoused Response Group (URG) - Clothing, Books, Hygiene, and More